10 Best Things to Do in York, United Kingdom – Where to Go, Attractions to Visit

 9. Parlour at Grays Court

 Don’t let the grand 16th-century mansion fool you.
-The Parlour at Grays Court is warm and comforting, more like your favourite country house cafe instead of the sophisticated hotel building that it actually is.
+The Parlour at Grays Court is warm and comforting, more like your favorite country house cafe instead of the sophisticated hotel building that it actually is.
 Stop by any time of the day – the food is great whenever!
 Start your morning with a coffee – and cake if you are feeling indulgent – and lounge in a sunny spot by the garden.
 For lunch, the Yorkshire rarebit is your best bet while scallops and sea bass prove irresistible for dinner.

 Price: Mains start at £9